reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 }
 ```

 Although the above pattern _works_, it isn't what `getDerivedStateFromProps` is meant to be used for.
 This component isn't reacting to **changes in props**.
-It's just computing values based on the **current props**, and there is a simpler way to do this that doesn't event require state.
+It's just computing values based on the **current props**, and there is a simpler way to do this that doesn't even require state.

 Let's look at another example to illustrate this.
 Here is a component that accepts an array of items as `props.list` and allows a user to filter the array by entering text.
 We could use `getDerivedStateFromProps` for this purpose: